 Sue Breding is an award-winning former TV news reporter who is now a top leader in government communications in Arizona.

-As the executive communications officer for the city of Glendale, Sue handles the high-level internal and external communications needs for the senior-leadership team at Glendale’s City Hall.
+As the Asst.
+Director of Communications for the city of Glendale, Sue handles the high-level internal and external communications needs for the senior-leadership team at Glendale’s City Hall.
 This includes directing and guiding media relations efforts, writing articles and developing strategic communications plans.
 She also manages the city’s state-of the-art television station, located across the street from State Farm Stadium.
 There, she leads a multiple-disciplinary team of videographers, editors and reporters in a highly creative environment.

 She spent more than 20 years as a TV news reporter, mostly at KTVK – Channel 3 in Phoenix.
 Her versatility and ability to easily handle either hard breaking news stories or feature news, meant that her assignments ranged from being a“Good Morning Arizona” reporter to covering breaking news stories, to producing special projects pieces that ran during ratings periods.